 At Leonard Stanley C of E Primary School these Values are reinforced regularly and in the following ways:

 We have a Pupil Council which is democratically elected.
 Pupils who wish to stand for election, present to fellow pupils their reasons for wishing to stand and explain what they feel they could contribute to the success of the council.
 Every child on the council is voted in by their class.
-The Pupil Council meets each month with the Head Teacher to discuss issues raised in Class Council meetings and to review progress towards their Action Plan objectives, which from 2016 will form part of the School Development Plan (SDP).
+The Pupil Council meets each month with the Head Teacher to discuss issues raised in Class Council meetings and to review progress towards their Action Plan objectives, which forms part of the School Development Plan (SDP).

-From Sept 2016, children will have an annual pupil questionnaire where they are able to put forward their views about the school.
+Children will have an annual pupil questionnaire where they are able to put forward their views about the school.